GoogleContainerTools/distroless/java/README.md

 Specifically, the image contains everything in the [base image](../base/README.md), plus:

-* openjdk8 and it's dependencies.
+* openjdk8 and its dependencies.

 ## Usage